moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

     <xacro:franka_arm arm_id="$(arg arm_id_2)" connected_to="base" xyz="0 0.5 1" gazebo="true" safety_distance="0.03" joint_limits="${xacro.load_yaml('$(find franka_description)/robots/panda/joint_limits.yaml')}"/>

-The same way applies to loading the robot grippers/hands models.
-Follow the tutorials of `URDF <http://wiki.ros.org/urdf/Tutorials>`_ and `Xacro <http://wiki.ros.org/urdf/Tutorials/Using%20Xacro%20to%20Clean%20Up%20a%20URDF%20File>`_ to learn more about modeling robots with those formats.
+The same applies to loading the robot grippers/hands models.
+Follow the tutorials of `URDF <http://wiki.ros.org/urdf/Tutorials>`_ and `xacro <http://wiki.ros.org/urdf/Tutorials/Using%20Xacro%20to%20Clean%20Up%20a%20URDF%20File>`_ to learn more about modeling robots with those formats.

 At this point, it is recommended to check our xacro model is working as expected.
 This can be done in three simple steps; convert your xacro model to URDF, check the connections between links and joints are correct, and visualize the model.
 Run the following commands to build your ``panda_multiple_arms`` package and check the xacro model has no problems. ::

     cd ~/ws_moveit
     catkin build
     source devel/setup.bash
     roscd panda_multiple_arms/robot_description
     rosrun xacro xacro panda_multiple_arms.xacro -o panda_multiple_arms.urdf